cjhonlyone/picorv32_Xilinx/README.md

 make -j$(nproc)
 ```

-- Platform: Mainly Windows
+- Platform: Windows

-It is hard to compile riscv-unknow-elf-gcc on Windows, so c programs must compile on Linux to get `.elf` files or `.bin` files.
+~~It is hard to compile riscv-unknow-elf-gcc on Windows, so c programs must compile on Linux to get `.elf` files or `.bin` files.
 It doesn't matter which OS you use for ISE design tools.
 In this repo, `Makefile` mainly written for Windows.
 Cygwin is a good tools for simulating UNIX enviroment.
-After you download these files, you should edit your ISE paths, so can compile success.
+After you download these files, you should edit your ISE paths, so can compile success. ~~

+Suddenly, I realized that 64 bit library can compile 32 bit program, so we can do all of these compile on Windows.
+The prebuilt library you can download at this page.
+[Prebuilt Windows Toolchain for RISC-V](https://gnutoolchains.com/risc-v/)

 - Compile Hardware